 - Add 1/4 of roasted hazelnuts(or other nuts) then strain after simmering

 Brown sugar simple syrup can be used to sweeten and flavor both hot and cold beverages like coffee and tea, cocktails, mocktails, or smoothies.
 This syrup works well for desserts, too.
-If thickened up you could even use this on breakfast items like pancakes, waffles, or dutch baby pancakes.
+If thickened up you could even use this on breakfast items like pancakes, waffles, or Dutch baby pancakes.

 If you’re into flavored coffees, teas, and cocktails, we’ll leave these options here: Ginger syrup, jalapeno syrup, and blueberry syrup!